Fabienne Brugère: Career

 She taught philosophy as a lecturer at the University of Paris X-Nanterre (1992–1995), as a Attaché Temporaire d'Enseignement et de Recherche (ATER) at the University of Western Brittany and University of Nantes (1995–1997), and as a lecturer at the University of Toulouse-Jean Jaurès.
 She was elected professor at the Bordeaux Montaigne University with a title "Philosophy of English language" after a habilitation to direct research defended at Paris Nanterre University in November 2003 on the theme "Empiricism and its aesthetic operations".
 She left Bordeaux for the Paris 8 University Vincennes-Saint-Denis in September 2014.

-Brugère is a visiting professor at the University of Hamburg, University of Québec, and University of Munich.
+Brugère is a visiting professor at the University of Hamburg, University of Québec, and LMU Munich.

 She was president of the Sustainable Development Council of Bordeaux between June 2008 and June 2013.
 In 2014, she was on the list of the socialist candidate Vincent Feltesse for the municipal elections in Bordeaux.
 She is also the co-president of "Périféeries 2028", which seeks to make Saint-Denis, Plaine Commune, and Seine-Saint-Denis the European Capital of Culture, 2028.

 She directs the collections "Lignes d'art" and "Care studies" at Presses Universitaires de France (PUF), Paris and "Diagnostics" at Editions du Bord de l'eau, Bordeaux/Lormont.